Kevin-Pember/programming_knowledge_base/pages/Docstrings - Python.md

 - What are they used for
 	- Used to describe what a function does
-- Markers
+- Format
-	- Single triple quotes '''
+	- Single triple quotes ''' like these '''
+	- Double triple quotes """or these"""
+	- Te=
+-